Goodnight Mr. Bean

 "Goodnight Mr. Bean" is the thirteenth episode of the British television series Mr. Bean, produced by Tiger Aspect Productions and Thames Television for Central Independent Television.
-It was first broadcast on ITV on Tuesday, 31 October 1995.
+It was first broadcast as a series finale on ITV on Tuesday, 31 October 1995.

 Plot

 Part One

 Mr. Bean visits the hospital after getting his hand stuck in a teapot.
 He obstructs an ambulance by parking his car in front of the back doors, cheats in the queue, and rudely takes a chair from an old man.
 Frustrated by the long wait, Bean swaps his ticket for a lower number and tries to manipulate the digital counter, but is thwarted by another patient.
 After falling asleep, he loses his ticket and has to get a new one.
 Annoyed by his high number ticket, he throws it in the bin but gets his other hand stuck, leading him to use his mouth to retrieve another ticket.

 Part Two

 Bean visits Windsor Castle and takes several photographs.
 Upon seeing a Queen's Guard, he decorates the guard with flowers, trims his moustache, and hangs Teddy on his bayonet.
 Just as Bean sets the timer for a photo, the guard marches away, much to Bean's frustration.

 That night, Bean struggles to fall asleep.
 After trying several unsuccessful methods, he begins counting sheep in a picture and, after failing several times to count them manually, uses a calculator.
 The sight of the number on the calculator finally puts him to sleep.
 After the end credits, he falls off the bed while asleep.